House in Ginigala

 The house is near Galle, a colonial city in the south of Sri Lanka, in a forested area with splendid views of the mountains and paddy fields.
 The terrain is steep, and the lower floor of the house makes use of this with a series of platforms at different levels, creating a continuously open space.
-At this level, only a small area is a real interior space for relaxing after dark and escape from “mosquito hour” or enjoy an air-conditioned zone.
+At this level, only a small area is a real interior space for relaxing after dark and escaping from “mosquito hour” or enjoying an air-conditioned zone.
 Three water features extend out and connect the house with the dense surrounding rainforest.

 The lower floor has a structural grid of concrete beams and columns sitting on 28 in situ concrete footings.
 The upper floor has a clear and rational plan providing four bedrooms with panoramic views, one at each corner, and it has a light timber structure of palm wood supported by the beams of the lower floor.
-The sliding windows are set back to give protection from the sun as well as providing generous balconies on all sides.
+The sliding windows are set back to give protection from the sun as well as provide generous balconies on all sides.
 Each bedroom has access to an open space, creating a transition between the sleeping quarters and the more public lower floor.

 Architectural Design: PRODUCTORA (Carlos Bedoya, Victor Jaime, Wonne Ickx, Abel Perles) | Collaborators: Pamela Martinez, Lena Kohl, Antonio Espinoza, Ivan Villegas, Uriel Pina | Location: Ginigala, Sri Lanka | Type: Private Residence | Client: Giles Scott | Surface: 6459 sqft | Date: July 2012